• Free shipping on all orders

 The History of Dogs

 Dogs and cats are the two most popular domesticated animals on Earth.
-People own these animals in larger numbers than any other domesticated animal, including things like horses, donkeys, chickens, birds, and pigs.
-It is not surprising that these two animals are so popular as they are also two of the oldest animals ever to be domesticated by humans.
+People own these animals in larger numbers than any other domesticated animal, including horses, donkeys, chickens, birds, and pigs.
+It is not surprising that these two animals are so popular, as they are also two of the oldest animals ever to be domesticated by humans.
 Humans and dogs have been living side by side for tens of thousands of years.

 2. Dogs were first domesticated between 14,000 & 29,000 years ago, making them one of the first animals ever domesticated by humans.